If your baby stops sleeping well in the 5-8 month age range, it is likely due to one of these 11 reasons. Solve your baby’s sleep problems.

 - Hunger Cues: How To Know if Baby Is Hungry

 2-Your Child is Teething

 If I suspect teething, I do a test.
 I give my child Ibuprofen before a nap.
 If the child sleeps well that nap, I have a safe assumption that it was indeed teething pains that were waking the baby.

-Your baby will probably also be irritable during awake time.
+Your baby will probably also be irritable during awake time if there is teething pain going on.
 Your baby will seem clingy and discontented.

 3-Your Child is Sick

 If it is not a hunger issue and there are no signs of teeth, then the next consideration is sickness, especially an ear infection.